tinwatchman/use-import/README.md

     "MyClass": "./src/data/MyClass",
     "MyOtherClass": "./src/model/MyOtherClass"

-    // all file paths need to be expressed relative to the project's
+    // all file paths should be expressed relative to the project's
     // root directory
 }
 ```